Anna Gunn

 Anna Kathryn Gunn (born August 11, 1968) is an American actress.
-She is known for portraying Skyler White on the AMC crime drama series Breaking Bad (2008–2013), for which she won two Primetime Emmy Awards and a Screen Actors Guild Award.
+She portrayed Skyler White on the AMC crime drama series Breaking Bad (2008–2013), for which she won two Primetime Emmy Awards and a Screen Actors Guild Award.

-Gunn has starred in the legal drama series The Practice (1997–2002), the Western series Deadwood (2004–2006) as Martha Bullock, and the crime drama series Gracepoint (2014).
+Gunn has also starred in the legal drama series The Practice (1997–2002), the Western series Deadwood (2004–2006) as Martha Bullock, and the crime drama series Gracepoint (2014).
 Her film roles include the action thriller Enemy of the State (1998), the independent thriller Red State (2011), the docudrama Little Red Wagon (2012), the financial thriller Equity (2016), the biographical drama Sully (2016), the comedy drama Being Frank (2018), and the Deadwood sequel film Deadwood: The Movie (2019).
 She also voiced Ariel in the Legacy of Kain video game series (1996–2003).

 Early life and education

-Anna Kathryn Gunn was born on August 11, 1968, in Cleveland, Ohio, and grew up in Santa Fe, New Mexico, the daughter of Shana (née Peters; 1942–2022) and Clemens “Clem” Earl Gunn Jr. (1939–2024).
+Anna Kathryn Gunn was born on August 11, 1968, in Cleveland, Ohio, and grew up in Santa Fe, New Mexico, the daughter of Shana (née Peters; 1942–2022) and Clemens "Clem" Earl Gunn Jr. (1939–2024).
 She has one brother named Matthew.
-She is the great-great granddaughter of William Rufus Day (through his son Luther) who was an associate justice of the Supreme Court of the United States.
+She is the great-great-granddaughter of William Rufus Day (through his son Luther), who was an associate justice of the Supreme Court of the United States.

 Gunn graduated from Santa Fe Preparatory School in 1986, then attended Northwestern University in Evanston, Illinois, where she majored in theater and graduated in 1990.
 In the fall of 1988, she spent a semester abroad to study at the British American Drama Academy.
 She moved to Laurel Canyon in Los Angeles, California, where she shared a house with Pamela Adlon.